yiliu30/torchao-fork/torchao/prototype/autoround/README.md

 # Auto-Round

 Auto-Round is an advanced quantization algorithm designed for low-bit LLM inference.
-It leverages [sign gradient descent](https://arxiv.org/abs/1905.12938) to fine-tune rounding values and minmax values of weights in just 200 steps.
+It leverages [sign gradient descent](https://arxiv.org/abs/1905.12938) to fine-tune rounding values and minmax values of weights.
 This approach competes impressively with recent methods without introducing any additional inference overhead while using low tuning costs.
 This module provides the end-to-end examples to quantize floating-point models to low-bit and integration with torchao's `quantize_` API and low-bit kernels.

 ## Usage